Tommy James: Solo career

-Music and the mob
+Other endeavors

-In February 2010, an autobiography Me, The Mob, and The Music was published.
+In February 2010, James published an autobiography entitled Me, The Mob, and The Music.
 James announced that deals were in hand to turn the story into both a film and a Broadway play.
 Barbara De Fina was said to be producing the film.

-It was evident when James first met Morris Levy, the head of Roulette Records, that Levy was willing to strong-arm others when necessary.
-Those signed to Roulette were there to produce money for the company, having their needs met only when it pleased Levy.
-Asking to be paid meant intimidation; to survive, those under contract to Roulette needed to find a means of generating income that did not involve the record company, such as personally booked tours.
-While a Roulette artist had great creative control when recording for the company, the lack of payment for those efforts was difficult to take.

-James estimates the company owed him $30 to $40 million in royalties.
-Roulette was used as a front for organized crime, also functioning as a money laundering operation, as Levy was closely allied with the Genovese crime family.
-In the early 1970s, the Genovese outfit found itself in a bloody gang war with the Gambino family, which saw victims not only among mobsters (such as Levy's close friend and business partner Thomas Eboli), but increasingly among non-mob figures on the periphery of the organizations.
-Levy had taken a somewhat fatherly shine to James, and worried that he might be a target for those who wanted to get at the Genovese family through Levy, so he warned James to flee New York for an extended period until the war was over.
-James settled in Nashville, Tennessee, where the Mafia had little presence or influence.
-While there he began jamming with local country music session players, and was inspired to record a country-rock record in 1971.

 James did not feel comfortable writing his book until all those deeply involved with the record company had died.
-It was only after Roulette Records and Levy's Big Seven Music publishing company were sold (the record company to an EMI and Rhino Records partnership, the music publishing company to Windswept Pacific Music which was later sold to EMI) that James began to receive large royalty checks from sales of his records.
+After Roulette Records and Levy's Big Seven Music publishing company were sold (the record company to an EMI and Rhino Records partnership, the music publishing company to Windswept Pacific Music, which was later sold to EMI) James began to receive large royalty checks from sales of his records.

-Current career

 In February 2018, James became host of weekly radio program 'Gettin Together with Tommy James' on Sirius XM Radio channel 73, 60s Gold.

 James can also be seen on late-night informercials selling collections of music from the Woodstock era for Time Life.

 Personal life

 James moved to Clifton, New Jersey in the mid 1970s and circa 2000 to nearby Cedar Grove.
 He has been married three times and has one child.
 On February 23, 2022, his wife Lynda died after a prolonged illness.

+James married his long-time manager Carol Ross on April 5, 2025.